spryker/spryker-docs/docs/about/all/support/general-product-safety-regulation.md

 There're different obligations depending on your company's role with regard to the product, like manufacturer, distributor, or economic operator in distance sale.
 The following are examples on how Spryker features can enable you to comply with the obligations.

-> Show the name, registered trade name, or trademark of the manufacturer (and, where the manufacturer is not established in the EU, of the responsible person in the EU), postal address, and electronic contact details
+**Show the name, registered trade name, or trademark of the manufacturer (and, where the manufacturer is not established in the EU, of the responsible person in the EU), postal address, and electronic contact details**

-To comply with this regulation, follow the steps:
+How you can do this with Spryker:

 1. In the Back Office, create a product attribute with the following settings:
   * **INPUT TYPE**: **textarea**